top of page

 MEET THE PCB TEAM

 Meet the team members at the heart of this research and blog.
-We come together from our backgrounds in clinical psychology and veterinary medicine to create an empirically-based resource for pet owners facing the challenges of providing care for a sick pet, and to help veterinarians better understand the experience of their clients.
+We come together from our backgrounds in clinical psychology and veterinary medicine to create an evidence-based resource for pet owners facing the challenges of providing care for a sick pet, and to help veterinarians better understand the experience of their clients.

 Learn more about the petcaregiverburden.com team here!